Black fathers more likely to play, dress and share a meal with their child, data shows - ExBulletin

 It also encourages fathers to think about the behavior they model for their children.

 I think it's important to show your children that you're human and you make mistakes and it's okay for you to find ways to overcome them, Givens said.
-Not only do you show them your successes, but you also show them your failures.
+Not only do you show them your successesbut also show them your failures.

 And fathers shouldn't be afraid to show their vulnerable side to their children, Turner said.